 There is an online panel introduced by BMO InvestorLine where opinions and feedback can be shared by users.
 This company does listen to its customers, which is undoubtedly the initial step taken to provide excellent customer service.

-You can call BMO InvestorLine over phone support, which is available Monday to Friday, 8am to 8pm.
+You can call BMO InvestorLine over the phone support, which is available Monday to Friday, 8 am to 8 pm.

-If internal messaging system is present or not is something unclear.
+If the internal messaging system is present or not is unclear.
 However, with RBC Direct investing, it is used regularly and prefers it to call.

 BMO InvestorLine Trading Platforms

-Using the platform it is possible to do order entry and a considerable amount of fundamental research as well as basic technical analysis.
-Real time level 2 quotes are available for 5 Star Program members and for Active Trader program members.
+Using the platform it is possible to do the order entry and a considerable amount of fundamental research as well as basic technical analysis.
+Real-time level 2 quotes are available for 5 Star Program members and for Active Trader program members.

 BMO InvestorLine also offers mobile trading via its mobile investing app.
 The mobile app is available on iPhone as well as on Android and Blackberry.